ubiquity/ubiquity-dollar/README.md

-# Ubiquity Dollar
+![Ubiquity Dollar Logo](https://user-images.githubusercontent.com/4975670/153777249-527395c0-0c52-4731-8b0a-77b7885fafda.png)

-Introducing the flagship product of [Ubiquity DAO](https://ubq.fi/).
-The Ubiquity Dollar (uAD) is an algorithmic stablecoin that maintains its peg by virtue of its monetary and fiscal policies (as well as its collateral in 2023).
+- Introducing the flagship product of [Ubiquity DAO](https://ubq.fi/).
 - The deployed smart contracts can be found in the [docs](https://dao.ubq.fi/smart-contracts).
 - The source code for those can be found [here](https://github.com/ubiquity/uad-contracts).

-![Ubiquity Dollar Logo](https://user-images.githubusercontent.com/4975670/153777249-527395c0-0c52-4731-8b0a-77b7885fafda.png)

-## Contributing
+# Contributing

 - We welcome everybody to participate in improving the codebase.